bl4ck5un/tc-website/content/getstarted.md

 <img class="ui medium centered image" src="theme/images/1.png"></img>

 Behind the scenes, when it receives a query from an application contract, the TC server fetches the requested data from the website and relays it back to the requesting contract.
-The processing of the query happens inside an SGX-protected environment known as an "enclave".
+Query processing happens inside an SGX-protected environment known as an "enclave".
 The requested data is fetched via a TLS connection to the target website that terminates inside the enclave.
 SGX protections prevent even the operator of the server from peeking into the enclave or modifying its behavior, while use of TLS prevents tampering or eavesdropping on communications on the network.